romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 An important constraint on the source region of the different melts involved in the petrogenesis of Cabo Ortegal pyroxenites, dunites and chromitites comes from the geochemical signature shared by the different pyroxenite subtypes.
 They all exhibit high CaO/Al<sub>2</sub>O<sub>3</sub>, low TiO<sub>2</sub> and alkalis, and selective large ion lithophile (LILE)/high field strength elements (HFSE) enrichment.
 These characteristics suggest a depleted, low Cpx/Opx (_i.e._ harzburgitic) mantle, metasomatized by slab- or mantle-wedge derived hydrous fluids or silicate melts (Tilhac et al. 2016) or carbonatites (Gravestock, 1992).
 Within this source, the genesis of picritic to boninitic primary melts can be ascribed to the nature and proportion of metasomatic agent and/or different melting lithologies (_e.g._, Schmidt et al. 2004).

-> NOTE: Perhaps a spyder diagram to show the LILE/HFSE enrichment here.
+> NOTE GEOCH: Perhaps a spyder diagram to show the LILE/HFSE enrichment here.

 In contrast, the subordinate mafic rocks (and related pyroxenites) are systematically Al- and Ti-rich, which clearly indicate that they are unrelated to the main pyroxenites.
 These mafic rocks also exhibit positive Eu, Sr and Ba anomalies and high alkali contents suggesting the former presence of Plg (Santos et al. 2002).